-Earlier this month, Panoramic Associates' Lead Senior Consultant Alex Miller held a Breakfast Briefing, discussing the Creation and Management of Council Owned Development Companies.
+Earlier this month, Panoramic Associates' Lead Senior Consultant Alex Miller launched the first installment of The Development & Regeneration Series!
+Alex held a Breakfast Briefing discussing the Creation and Management of Council Owned Development Companies.

 The purpose of the event was to bring together senior leaders within the housing development space to share ideas with other like-minded professionals in the sector and obtain a fresh perspective on current Local Authority challenges.